-STRENGTHS WEAKNESSES OPPORTUNITIES THREATS Distributor roads within Vincent result in an efficient strategic transport network, despite the demands placed on its inner-city location.
-The majority of Distributor Roads are operating at or close to capacity.
-Future private vehicle travel is likely to be dominated by electric vehicles.
-A high proportion of traffic along the Distributor Road network in Vincent originates in suburbs beyond the Local Government area.
-Vincent The extent of the strategic network reduces the There is no additional space in the existing road reserve to expand the carrying capacity, Autonomous vehicle transport will have a fundamental impact on the way people travel. therefore has less control over the generation of this traffic. residential streets. transport modes.
-30km/hr residential speed limits allow for an integration of mixed traffic cycling and significantly improved road safety outcomes As congestion increases, traffic will become necessary to retain resident amenity. significantly improved road safety outcomes.
-Autonomous vehicles have the potential to In combination with low ownership policies, car sharing schemes have been shown to be extremely effective in providing mobility to residents while heavily reducing kilometres travelled. disrupt the transport network.
-Parking policies imposed on employees, visitors and residents can be used to reduce traffic generation and maintain effective road corridors.
+- Distributor roads within Vincent result in an efficient strategic transport network, despite the demands placed on its inner-city location. - The extent of the strategic network reduces the degree of bypass or 'rat-running' trips through residential streets.

+- The majority of Distributor Roads are operating at or close to capacity. - There is no additional space in the existing road reserve to expand the carrying capacity, resulting in a need for adoption of alternative transport modes.

+- Future private vehicle travel is likely to be dominated by electric vehicles. - Autonomous vehicle transport will have a fundamental impact on the way people travel. - 30km/hr residential speed limits allow for an integration of mixed traffic cycling and significantly improved road safety outcomes. - In combination with low ownership policies, car sharing schemes have been shown to be extremely effective in providing mobility to residents while heavily reducing kilometres travelled. - Parking policies imposed on employees, visitors and residents can be used to reduce traffic generation and maintain effective road corridors.